Ao Man Long: Arrest

 On 6 December 2006, Ao was arrested for allegedly taking bribes and having engaged in irregular financial activities.
 The Macau Commission Against Corruption (CCAC) alleged that between 2002 and 2006 Ao received MOP 187 million in bribes from three real estate and construction companies, two from Macau and one from the mainland, in return for which Ao had allegedly offered preference in 20 government works projects.
 Ao allegedly had assets not commensurate with his earnings: Ao and his wife earned 14 million patacas from their official posts between 2000 and 2006, yet had accumulated assets totalling 804 million patacas (US$100m), equivalent to 57 times their earnings.
 Ao was charged with 76 counts, including corruption, bribe-taking, money laundering and abuse of power.

-According to Article 50 of the Basic Law of Macau, the removal of ministers would require Central Government approval.
+According to Article 50 of the Basic Law of Macau, the removal of secretaries requires Central Government approval.
 Citing "irrefutable evidence" of improper behaviour, Chief Executive Edmund Ho asked Beijing to remove Ao from office.